cdevents/spec/continuous-integration-pipeline-events.md

 ### `build finished`

-This event represents a Build task that has finished; the event will contain the finished status, success, error or failure
+This event represents a Build task that has finished.
+This event will eventually contain the finished status, success, error or failure

 - Event Type: __`dev.cdevents.build.finished`__
 - Predicate: finished